Joe Burrow reveals which NFL team he's willing to play for

 "He'll look at it as a challenge," Jimmy Burrow said.
 "But he'll be confident that, eventually, they can win a lot of games there in Cincinnati."

-The NFL Draft begins Thursday, April 23, in Las Vegas.
+The NFL Draft is set to begin April 23 in Nevada.

 Fox News' Rob Gearty contributed to this report.